404pandas/react-portfolio/NOTESbuild-setup.md

 Where it goes- CMD/Bash/Terminal/etc running the root directory of the app What it does- Makes a new directory in the src directory called "pages" `cd pages`
-Where it goes- CMD/Bash/Terminal/etc running the root directory of the app What it does- Changes current working directory to pages `touch About.js Contact.js Donate.js Landing.js Projects.js` Where it goes- CMD/Bash/Terminal/etc running the root directory of the app
+Where it goes- CMD/Bash/Terminal/etc running the pages directory of the app What it does- Changes current working directory to pages `touch About.js Contact.js Donate.js Landing.js Projects.js` Where it goes- CMD/Bash/Terminal/etc running the root directory of the app